mickymacirl/CI-P4-ICSB/README.md

  5. User Views

-    > The milestone users views feature allows a blog user to leave a comment on a post, filter categories, and bookmark a post.
-This milestone is critical and essential for an user in order to create a comment, filter, and categorize posts.
+    > The milestone users' views feature allows a blog user to leave a comment on a post, filter categories, and bookmark a post.
+This milestone is critical and essential for a user in order to create a comment, filter, and categorize posts.

  6. Documentation